eclipse-threadx/cmsis-packs/README.md

     │   ├── gen_pdsc.py                                 # python module to generate pack description file from azure-rtos source code and pdsc_template.xml
     │   └── gen_pack.sh                                 # bash script to generate cmsis-pack
     │
-    ├── data                                            # Each module's pack description file, pdsc_template.xml, and any additional files to be added to CMSIS-Pack, such as example projects
+    ├── data                                            # Each Azure RTOS system component's pdsc file, pdsc_template.xml, any additional files to be added to CMSIS-Pack, such as examples
     │   │
     │   ├── filex
     │   │   ├── Microsoft.AzureRTOS-FileX.pdsc